Guru Jambheshwar

-Guru Jambheshwar, also known as Guru Jamboji, (1451–1536) was the founder of the Bishnoi Panth.
-He taught that God is a divine power that is everywhere.
-He also taught to protect plants and animals as they are important in order to peacefully co-exist with nature.
+Guru Jambheshwar, also known as Guru Jambhoji, (1451–1536) was a sadhak, yogi, saint and the founder of the Bishnoi Panth, a Vaishnavite sect noted for its devotion to Vishnu, emphasis on non-violence, and ethos of environmental conservation in the arid regions of Rajasthan, India.
+In 1485, inspired by a severe drought, he laid down 29 guiding principles—spanning personal conduct, devotional practice, and ecological stewardship—and composed 120 verses (Shabadwani), through which he shaped a faith centered on compassion for all living beings.

 Biography

-Jambheshwar ji was born in a family of the Panwar/Parmar Rajput clan in the village of Pipasar, Nagaur district in 1451.
+Jambheshwar was born into a Panwar Rajput family in the village of Pipasar in Nagaur in 1451.
 He was the only child of Lohat Panwar and Hansa Devi.
 For the first seven years of his life, Guru Jambeshwar was considered silent and introverted.
 He spent 27 years of his life as a cow herder.

 Founding Bishnoi Panth

 Aged 34, Guru Jambheshwar founded the Bishnoi sub-sect of Vaishnavism at Samrathal Dhora.
 His teachings were in the poetic form known as Shabadwani.
 He preached for the next 51 years, travelling across the country, and produced 120 Shabads, or verses, of Shabadwani.
 The sect was founded after the big draught in Rajasthan in 1485.
 He had laid down 29 principles to be followed by the sect.
 Killing animals and felling trees were banned.
 The Khejri tree (Prosopis cineraria), is also considered to be sacred by the Bishnois.

 Bishnoi panth revolves around 29 rules.
 Of these, eight prescribe to preserve biodiversity and encourage good animal husbandry, seven provide directions for healthy social behaviour, and ten are directed towards personal hygiene and maintaining basic good health.
 The other four commandments provide guidelines for worshipping Vishnu daily.